A syndicated loan is a loan from a group of banks to a single borrower.

 This allows borrowers to take only what they need when they need it, and come back for more later.
 Lenders set a maximum credit limit, and borrowers may be able to borrow and repay repeatedly (or “revolve” the debt) against a line of credit.

-Term loans provide one-time financing that borrowers typically pay off with gradually with fixed payments.
+These provide one-time financing that borrowers typically pay off gradually with fixed payments.
 Some term loans feature a large balloon payment at maturity instead of amortizing payments.

-Letters of credit (LOCs) are bank guarantees that provide security to somebody the borrower is working with.
-For example, a standby letter of credit might protect a municipality that pays millions of dollars for an infrastructure project—but the contractor fails to complete the project.
+These bank guarantees provide security to somebody the borrower is working with.
+For example, a standby letter of credit might protect a municipality that pays millions of dollars for an infrastructure project, but the contractor fails to complete the project.
 The LOC would provide funds to the municipality (at the contractor’s expense), enabling them to pay other contractors or fix the problem in other ways.

-Other arrangements may exist, such as delayed-draw lines, which provide approved funding that borrowers use over a period for planned expenditures.
+These are approved funding lines that borrowers use over a period of time for planned expenditures.

 A syndicated loan might feature several different terms.
-For example, a loan might have a portion of the debt due in seven years, with the remainder due after ten years.
+For example, a loan might have a portion of the debt due in seven years, with the remainder due after 10 years.
 Plus, those loans might have interest rates that are fixed for the life of the loan or variable interest rates that fluctuate with an index such as the London Inter-Bank Offered Rate (LIBOR).